Bellantra/GamesApp-Api/README.md

-# GamesApp realizada con react-create-app, con back end que consume una Api
+# GamesApp made with react-create-app, with a back end who consume an Api

 <p align="center">
   <img height="400" src="./videogame.png" />
 </p>

-## Tecnologías necesarias:
+## Technologies used

 - [ ] React
 - [ ] Redux
 - [ ] Express
 - [ ] Sequelize - Postgres

-## Link a Deploy
+## Link a Deploy(Front in vercel, back in heroku)

 https://games-app-api.vercel.app/home

-## Comenzando

- 1.

 ## BoilerPlate

-El boilerplate cuenta con dos carpetas: `api` y `client`.
-En estas carpetas estará el código del back-end y el front-end respectivamente.

-## Cosas que podes hacer en esta App

-una aplicación en la cual se puedan ver los distintos videojuegos disponibles junto con información relevante de los mismos utilizando la api externa [rawg](https://rawg.io/apidocs) y a partir de ella poder, entre otras cosas:

-  - Buscar videjuegos
+The boilerplate have 2 folders: `api` y `client`.
+In this folders will be the code of back-endand front-end respectively.

+## What you can do with this App

+In this app  you can see the different video games available together with relevant information about them using the external api [rawg](https://rawg.io/apidocs) and from it you can, among other things:

+  - Search video games
-  - Filtrarlos / Ordenarlos
+  - Filter / Sort them
-  - Agregar nuevos videojuegos
+  - Add new video games